 Half of this course will meet at the scheduled time: lab lectures, workshops and the poster sessions.
-We will be using the astronomy lab room (PEngel 319) for lab lectures.
+The scheduled room (the astronomy lab room PEngel 319) is used only for lab lectures.
 If you cannot attend at those times, the responsibility of mastering the material falls on you.
 (An alternative class time-agreed to by all-would also be fine.)
 Note that lab lectures typically run a bit more than an hour, which leaves plenty of time to bf start the lab immediately following the lab lecture.
 Groups will also need to schedule a night lab at the observatory for photometry data collection.